flightaware/tohil/Doc/reference/tohil_tcl_functions.rst

    Works by pushing a custom Tcl channel handler onto Tcl's stdout channel.
    The handler passes everything written to Tcl's stdout to Python using Python's *sys.stdout.write*.

+   This allows, among other things, Tcl output to show up in Jupyter Notebook.

 .. function:: tohil_rivet